yaad96/AgentFlake_FlakyDoctor/ReproFlake-C9E6/REPRODUCIBILITY.md

 ## 6. Result layout

-All artifacts produced by an invocation are written under `data/`.
-The per-container layout is:
+Per-run artifacts produced by an invocation are archived under `data/`; the cross-invocation `Complete Containers Summary.csv` is written at the `ReproFlake-C9E6/` root.
+The key per-container layout is:

 ```
 ReproFlake-C9E6/